-Luca Cipelletti (1973) graduated in architecture from Politecnico di Milano in 2001, he started to work, during his students’ years, for Studio Albini Helg Piva in national and international competitions and several architectural projects.
+Graduated in architecture from Politecnico di Milano in 2001, he started to work, during his students’ years, for Studio Albini Helg Piva in national and international competitions and several architectural projects.
 While studying at Politecnico, he worked with different institutions to develop other interests as well.
-From 1992 to 1998 works with the Italian National Chamber of Fashion as press agent for 13 editions of Milano Collezioni Donna.
+From 1992 to 1998 he works with the Italian National Chamber of Fashion as press agent for 13 editions of Milano Collezioni Donna.
 From 1996 to 2001, with Teatro alla Scala, in the cultural promotion of the theatre, first as a member of the coordination of the Youth Group of Fondazione Milano per la Scala, then as a member of the Board of Governors and Executive Committee.
 From 1998 to 2001, with the Region Lombardy in a long-term survey of museums, followed by the monitoring of museum premises, design projects, publications and lectures on museography and exhibitions.
-In the year 2000 he founded Milan-based studio AR.CH.IT focused on different themes to urban, architectural and exhibit design as well as artistic direction.
-In 2003, he also started an on-going cooperation with the United Nations – Millennium Campaign as consultant and art director.
-Studio AR.CH.IT, in conjunction with researching, has several ongoing projects such as the architectural redevelopment of the National Museum of Science and Technology in Milan, The Garden of Hypnos with artists Anne and Patrick Poirier.
+In the year 2000 he founded Milan-based studio AR.CH.IT.
+In 2003, he also started an on-going cooperation with the United Nations – Millennium Campaign as consultant and art director lasted until 2013.